swimos/swimos-docs/src/_guides/kafka-ingestion.md

 ### Step 2: `KafkaConsumerAgent` Implementation

-By wrapping all `KafkaConsumer` operations within a Web Agent, we receive the following benefits and more:
+This is all it takes to wrap `KafkaConsumer` ingestion operations within a Web Agent:

-- No separate runtime to maintain for consumption
-- Data locality advantages
-- The option to add metrics-reporting Lanes
-- The option to stop/restart consumption via messages (e.g. using `CommandLanes`)

 ```java
 // KafkaConsumingAgent.java